nst/PSRayTracer/README.md

 # PSRayTracer
-PostScript Tiny Ray Tracer

-This repo contains the original PostScript tiny ray tracer by Takashi Hayakawa, which won 1st prize in the PostScript obfuscation contest in 1993.
+This repo contains the original PostScript tiny ray tracer by Takashi Hayakawa, which won 1st prize in the [PostScript obfuscation contest](https://stuff.mit.edu/afs/sipb/contrib/postscript/obfuscated-1993/) in 1993.

 32 years later, I've decided to analyze and improve Hayakawa's obfuscation and minimization techniques.